On the Structural Parameterizations of 2-Club with Triangle Constraints: Preliminaries

-\paragraph{Nonexistence of Polynomial Kernel Parameterized by ${\vc}$.} We provide a reduction from {\clique} parameterized by the vertex cover number of the input graph.
+\begin{proof} We provide a polynomial parameter transformation from {\clique} parameterized by the vertex cover number (${\vc}$) of the input graph.
 Consider $(G, X, \ell)$ the input instance of {\clique} such that $X$ is a vertex cover of $G$.
 The question asked is whether $G$ has a clique with at least $\ell$ vertices or not.
 Without loss of generality, we assume that $\ell > 3$, as otherwise {\clique} is polynomial-time solvable.

 {\bf Construction:} Our construction works the same as Hartung et al. \cite{HartungKN15}.
 Given a graph $G$ and a vertex cover $X$, let $X = \{v_1,v_2,\ldots,v_k\}$.
 We construct a graph $G' = (V', E')$ as follows.
 For each $v_i \in X$, create a set of $n$ vertices $Y_i = \{v_i^1,\ldots,v_i^n\}$.
 Let $Y = \cup_{i=1}^k Y_i$.
 Next, for every edge $e = v_i v_j \in E(G[X])$, we create a vertex $e_{i,j}$ and add to a set $V_E$.
 Make $e_{i,j}$ adjacent to every vertex of $Y_i \cup Y_j$ and make $V_E$ into a clique.
 In simple terms, the edges between $Y$ and $V_E$ are the vertex-edge incidence graph of $G[X]$.
 Subsequently, add the vertices of $Z = V(G) \setminus X$ into $V'$.
 For every $u \in Z$, $u$ is adjacent to $e_{i, j}$ if and only if $uv_i, uv_j \in E(G)$.
 This completes the construction of $G'$ and we set $\ell' = (\ell - 1)n + |V_E| + 1$.